 In addition, he currently serves as co-chair of the firm’s Agriculture and Equine Industry Group and is actively involved in legal matters affecting the industry, including crop insurance disputes, landowner rights, water law disputes, environmental matters, wind farm leases and business contracts.
 His work within the industry includes assisting Oklahoma lawmakers in drafting the Livestock Owner's Lien Act of 2011, a law which protects agriculture producers by ensuring they maintain a security interest in their livestock until payment is fully secured.

 Since joining McAfee & Taft in 1997, he has represented energy companies, manufacturers, Indian gaming vendors, real estate developers, abstract and title companies, commercial property landowners, financial institutions, auto dealerships, agricultural landowners and producers, and HMOs, hospitals and physician groups.

 While in law school, Jeff was honored with the 1997 Award of Excellence for Student Scholarship from the American Agricultural Law Association.
 He was also the recipient of the Rocky Mountain Mineral Law Foundation Scholarship for Legal Excellence, the Cecil L. Hunt Memorial Scholarship and the Frank C. Love Memorial Scholarship.

-Jeff's achievements have earned him inclusion in the prestigious Chambers USA Guide to America's Leading Lawyers for Business and The Best Lawyers in America (commercial litigation; eminent domain and condemnation law; real estate litigation; water law) and Oklahoma Super Lawyers, and recognition as a "local litigation star" by Benchmark Litigation.
+Jeff's achievements have earned him recognition as a "local litigation star" by Benchmark Litigation as well as inclusion in the prestigious Chambers USA Guide to America's Leading Lawyers for Business, The Best Lawyers in America (commercial litigation; eminent domain and condemnation law; environmental litigation; real estate litigation; water law) and Oklahoma Super Lawyers.
 He was selected by Best Lawyers as the “Oklahoma City Eminent Domain and Condemnation Lawyer of the Year” for 2015, an honor only given to a single lawyer in each legal specialty in each community.